substantic/rain/docs/guide/user.rst

    :alt: Example of task graph

 When the graph is constructed, all created objects and tasks are put into the active session.
-For many cases, it sufficient just create one session for whole program life time, with one submit at the end.
+In many cases, it is sufficient just to create one session for whole program lifetime, with one submit at the end.
 However, it is possible to create more sessions or built a graph gradually with more submits.
 More details are covered in Section :ref:`sessions`.

 Fetching data objects
 =====================

-Data objects produced by tasks are not transferred back to client automatically.
+Data objects produced by tasks are not transferred back to the client automatically.
 If needed, this can be done using the ``fetch()`` method.
 It returns :class:`rain.common.DataInstance` that wraps data together with some additional information.
 To get raw bytes from :class:`rain.common.DataInstance` you can call method ``get_bytes()``.

 In the following example, we download the result back to the Python client code.
 Expression ``t.output`` refers to the data object that is the output of task